cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

   "name": "quads",
   "properties": {
     "com.bigdata.journal.AbstractJournal.bufferMode": "DiskRW",
-    "com.bigdata/rdf/store/AbstractTripleStore.quadsMode": true
+    "com.bigdata.rdf.store.AbstractTripleStore.quadsMode": true
   }
 }
 ```

-Information about the different properties is quite distributed and hard to find but some basics are mentioned in the [Blazegraph documentation](https://github.com/blazegraph/database/wiki/Configuring_Blazegraph) and also in the comments in the code for the [AbstractTripleStore](https://github.com/blazegraph/database/blob/BLAZEGRAPH_2_1_6_RC/bigdata-core/bigdata-rdf/src/java/com/bigdata/rdf/store/AbstractTripleStore.java) class.
+Information about the different properties is distributed throughout the Blazegraph code repository.
+Some basic configurations are mentioned in the Blazegraph wiki in the[Configuring_Blazegraph](https://github.com/blazegraph/database/wiki/Configuring_Blazegraph) and [InferenceAndTruthMaintenance](https://github.com/blazegraph/database/wiki/InferenceAndTruthMaintenance#configuring-inference) sections.

+The most comprehensive documentation of the avaliable properties is located in the Javadocs/comments for the various `Options` interfaces.
+Most (if not all) of the `Options` classes can be found by looking at the list of interfaces that the [BigdataSail.Options](https://blazegraph.com/database/apidocs/com/bigdata/rdf/sail/BigdataSail.Options.html) interface extends (Superinterfaces).
+The source code for the most commonly used options can be found in in the following files: [AbstractTripleStore Options](https://github.com/blazegraph/database/blob/6b0c935523f5064b80279b30a5175a858cddd2a1/bigdata-core/bigdata-rdf/src/java/com/bigdata/rdf/store/AbstractTripleStore.java#L524), [BigdataSail Options](https://github.com/blazegraph/database/blob/3127706f0b6504838daae226b9158840d2df1744/bigdata-core/bigdata-sails/src/java/com/bigdata/rdf/sail/BigdataSail.java#L270) and [Journal Options](https://github.com/blazegraph/database/blob/3127706f0b6504838daae226b9158840d2df1744/bigdata-core/bigdata/src/java/com/bigdata/journal/Options.java#L85).

 It is also possible to create namespaces, with a small selction of options, through the Blazegraph web interface and then inspect the properties.
-Be aware that some of the property keys contain the namespace's name so can't just be copied for a different namespace.
+Be aware though that some of the property keys contain the namespace's name so can not just be copied for a different namespace.

 > :warning: **Warning:** The properties will be ignored if the namespace already exists.